fabric8-quickstarts/spring-boot-camel-config/README.md

     mvn test -Dtest=*KT

 The test is disabled by default and has to be enabled using `-Dtest`.
 Open Source Community documentation at [Integration Testing](https://fabric8.io/guide/testing.html) and [Fabric8 Arquillian Extension](https://fabric8.io/guide/arquillian.html) provide more information on writing full fledged black box integration tests for OpenShift.

-### More details

-You can find more details about running this [quickstart](http://fabric8.io/guide/quickstarts/running.html) on the website.
-This also includes instructions how to change the Docker image user and registry.